rhel-labs/learn-katacoda/ansible-introduction/step4.md

 We always know from our current working directory which Ansible Configuration file we are using and in turn, which inventory we are parsing.

-# Intro to Ad-Hoc commands
+# Intro to ad-hoc commands

 We are going to run some ad-hoc commands to help you get a feel for how Ansible works.
 Ansible Ad-Hoc commands enable you to perform tasks on remote nodes without having to write a playbook.